bvenn/AlgaeWatch/README.md

 ![Rainevent](https://raw.githubusercontent.com/bvenn/AlgaeWatch/master/src/Client/public/Screenshots/rainevent.png)

-### rain data incorporation
+### Rain data incorporation
-To incorporate rain data in the acquired measurements I made use of the Climate Data Center of the “Deutscher Wetterdienst” ([DWD](https://www.dwd.de/EN/climate_environment/cdc/cdc.html;jsessionid=AA27C86FF41C71805E761B7F4B1D957D.live21061).
+To incorporate rain data in the acquired measurements I made use of the Climate Data Center of the “Deutscher Wetterdienst” ([DWD](https://www.dwd.de/EN/climate_environment/cdc/cdc.html;jsessionid=AA27C86FF41C71805E761B7F4B1D957D.live21061)).
 Multiple weather parameters of hundreds of weather stations all over Germany are stored and updated on a daily basis.
 Coincidentally, such a station is right next to the pond where the temperature sensors are located (station id: 2486; latitude: 49.4262; longitude: 7.7557).
 The amount of rain is given every 10 minutes as mm / m² / 10min which indicates the litres of rain fallen on one square meter during the last ten minutes.
 Because the most recent rain data have not yet completed the full quality control, the data cannot be integrated in real time but has to be fetched once in a while.

-### continuous wavelet transform
+### Continuous wavelet transform

 To examine the temperature data with respect to reoccurring patterns and to identify anomalies an approach called continuous wavelet transform (CWT) is applied.
 The CWT is a multiresolution analysis method to gain insights into frequency components of a signal with simultaneous temporal classification.
 Wavelet in this context stands for small wave and describes a window function which is convoluted with the original signal at every position in time ([Wavelet tutorial](http://users.rowan.edu/~polikar/WTtutorial.html)).
 Many wavelets exist, every one of them is useful for a certain application, thereby ‘searching’ for specific patterns in the data.
 By increasing the dimensions (scale) of the wavelet function, different frequency patterns are studied.
-Many wavelets exist, every one of them is useful for a certain application, thereby scanning the data for specific patterns.

 In contrast to the Fourier transform, that gives a perfect frequency resolution but no time resolution, the CWT is capable of mediating between the two opposing properties of time resolution and frequency resolution (Heisenberg's uncertainty principle).

 For high frequencies the time resolution outweighs the frequency resolution, whereas in low frequencies the time cannot be determined exactly, but the frequency is precise.
 This is beneficial, because when fast fluctuations are in the data it is not necessarily important to know the exact frequency, but the time when it happened.
 And when there is a slowly oscillating signal it is favourable to identify the underlying frequency rather than the time point it occurred.
 In this analysis the single spiked Ricker wavelet (also called Mexican hat wavelet) is used, which corresponds to the negative second derivative of the gaussian function.